digitalocean/sample-nodejs/README.md

 ## Deploying App ##

 	sail push

-It will ask for an auth key if you haven't used mako before.
+It will ask for an auth key if you haven't used the sail CLI before.
 Retrieve it from [the auth page](https://appsail.digitalocean.com/go/auth).

 Then it will ask how to configure the app.
 Answer the questions as follows:

 	✓ Who does this app belong to: <choose your personal account or team>
-    ✓ What should this app be called: nodejs-demo Let's configure your app for deployment:
+	✓ What should this app be called: nodejs-demo
+	Let's configure your app for deployment:
 	✓ Choose your configuration preference: Automatic...
 	✓ Node app detected, is this correct: Yes
 	✓ Use Node 10: Yes
 	✓ Do you need a database: No

 After that, it will go through a deploy process.
 Once it's done, you can open the live app or administration dashboard by following the links provided by the App Sail CLI once the push is completed.